-Coronavirus and Its Impact on Reporting Year 2020
+Coronavirus and Its Impact on Reporting

 As a result of the COVID-19 pandemic, on March 23, 2020, the College of the Holy Cross shifted to a fully remote learning model and closed the campus.
-With limited exceptions, students were required to move out of the residential halls by March 14, 2020, significantly reducing the student population.
 This fully remote structure with very limited student presence on campus continued through the fall semester of 2020.
-The crime statistics and alcohol and drug referrals reflected in this year's report reflect that modification to College operations.
+In spring semester 2021, the College opened the campus and had a reduced number of students in residence.
+In fall semester 2021, the College returned to a full residential campus.
+The crime statistics and alcohol and drug referrals reflected in this year's report reflect that progressive modification to College operations.